Investors in information technology have enjoyed big gains recently.

 Three transformational trends driving prospects for tech stocks

 Technology has permeated our daily lives in ways that few of us could have ever imagined.
 Around the globe, billions of people are using smartphones to book travel, pay for groceries, monitor their fitness, and stay connected to friends.
 Issuers of tech stocks are finding new ways to engage with customers, run their businesses more efficiently, and identify incremental sources of revenue.
-For the past two decades, there has been a build-out of technology infrastructure that has laid the foundation for several long-term transformational trends that we believe deserve representation in investors’ portfolios.
+For the past two decades, there's been a build-out of technology infrastructure that's laid the foundation for several long-term transformational trends that we believe deserve representation in investors’ portfolios.

 Historically, most companies managed their own information technology (IT) infrastructure, including servers, data storage, networking, and software.
-Cloud computing enables the delivery of IT services over the Internet, reducing costs by eliminating the need for the customer to operate expensive data centers and purchase their own on-site hardware and software.
+Cloud computing enables the delivery of IT services over the internet, reducing costs by eliminating the need for customers to operate expensive data centers and purchase their own on-site hardware and software.
 Cloud computing services can be provisioned quickly from a number of large, well-respected technology companies.
-The services can be scaled as needed, and they are typically run using the fastest and most efficient computing hardware.
+The services can be scaled as needed, and they're typically run using the fastest and most efficient computing hardware.